stefanoborini/book-the-software-company/02-on-agile-development.md

 I am going to analyse Agile practices under two aspects: management, and technical.
 Agile practices has a strong consequences on both.

-The first problem Unfortunately there's a strong disconnection between what Agile methodologies are and what people think they are.
-I've seen plenty of mistakes of companies pretending or claiming to use Agile, while in fact they use waterfall or cowboy coding, or completely neglect the advantages of Agile by compromising its assumptions.

-I suspect that what happens is more or less this: upper management and executives decide to "go agile" because someone sold them the idea that it's a better and faster way to achieve results.
-Lower management and teams realise that in order to do agile, they would need not only to rewire how the external interactions work, but also their framework against the "accepted company practices" in terms of deadlines, meeting schedules, manufacturing process, stakeholder availability, and Gantt charting labeling from upper management.
-In addition to that, fundamental tools such as information emitters are not available, nor are whiteboards or walls to arrange post-its, or closeness of the team members.
-The result is that:

-- executives and upper management claim they are doing agile while in reality they are not.
-This percolates to job announcements from HR.
-- middle and low management believe agile doesn't work or cannot work (if uninformed or inexperienced), or that what they are doing is not agile but a hodgepodge of tragedy (if informed)
-- team is caught in the mess that originates from this, and starts to either dismiss agile practices or quit altogether.